‘Days Of Our Lives’ Spoilers: Chloe Tracks Down Nicole With Unlikely Person

 — Daytime Confidential (@dcconfidential) February 24, 2017

 Days of Our Lives spoilers state that Chloe might turn to Eduardo.
-We don’t know for sure but the two do have a secret meeting.
-Days of Our Lives viewers know that Eduardo is a very dangerous man so if he agrees to help her track down the two, this might end in a bloody mess.
+We don’t know for sure, but the two do have a secret meeting.
+Days of Our Lives viewers know that Eduardo is a very dangerous man, so if he agrees to help her track down the two, this might end in a bloody mess.

 In terms of Nicole’s actions, spoilers state that Chloe does have a point.
 Nicole’s erratic actions prove she’s simply not in the best place to raise a child.
 Days of Our Lives fans should be prepared because it seems very unlikely that she will care about the position she has put herself in.
 After all, she revealed to Brady that she had no other choice but to kidnap her baby back.
-As it stands right now, she would rather live in Canada with Holly than face consequences in Salem.
+As it stands right now, she would rather live in Canada with Holly than face the consequences in Salem.

 What do you think about the latest Days of Our Lives spoilers?
 Will Eduardo help Chloe?
 Will a confrontation end in a bloody mess?